Azure-Samples/azure-search-openai-demo/docs/deploy_lowcost.md

 ## Deploying from an Azure free account

+There are additional limitations for Azure free accounts (as opposed to "Pay-as-you-go" accounts which have billing enabled).

 As of January 2024, Azure free accounts cannot sign up for Azure OpenAI access.
 You can instead sign up for an openai.com account.
 Follow these [directions to specify your OpenAI host and key](../README.md#openaicom-openai).